mikeshultz/solidbyte/docs/networks.md

 Each root-level node is the network name you will use to reference the configuration.
-For instance using the above file, if you want to connect to your local go-ethereum instance: `sb console -n geth`
+For instance using the above file, if you want to connect to your local go-ethereum instance: `sb console geth`

 ## Connection Types